CompAndSave/hugo-decap-cas/content/posts/how-to-fix-hp-printer-offline-on-windows-and-mac.md

 date: 2024-09-06T08:35:00.000+08:00
 authors: Trisha Olivar
 featured_image: /blog/images/ingoude.-presentation-25-.png
-description: If you're asking yourself, "Why is my HP printer offline?" let's talk about the causes and some solutions on how to fix HP printer offline problems!
+description: If you're asking yourself, "Why is my HP printer offline?"
+Let's talk about the causes and some solutions on how to fix HP printer offline problems!
 tags: